Safeguarding - Our priority

 The designated safeguarding team can be contacted via email

 Designated Safeguard Lead – Mr A.Fisher

 All can be contacted via school 01384 686711

-We provide students education on specific topics such as Online safety and The Prevent Duty through PSHE curriculum and identified weeks sharing the importance of such topics
+We provide students education on specific topics through our PSHE programme such as Online safety, The Prevent Duty and Sexual Harassment and Violence.

 Students are encouraged to be aware of and adopt British Values, to respect themselves and each other, and to keep themselves and each other safe, including online.

 These ‘values and themes’ underpin our assembly and tutor programme, and are embedded in our Personal Development Curriculum.

 Our safeguarding policy sets out how we safeguard students and staff.